mashady/solution-and-why/README.md

 ## Enjoy 💜

-1- Basic Mathematical Operations - kata 8 - codewars
+1- Basic Mathematical Operations - kata 8 - codewars.

   Description:
   -Your task is to create a function that does four basic mathematical operations.